-Communication in Science for PhDs (Science)
+Communication in Science for PhDs (from Science and LUMC)

 Are you a PhD candidate on the cusp of writing up or narrating your latest findings?
 Have you organised all your information meticulously yet still feel that something is missing as you’re polishing your draft or rehearsing your talk?
 Then join our series of interactive sessions to refine your oral and written communication skills.

 - PhD candidate

 - Dominique DonatoEsther van der VoortAnne Nipshagen-van Leeuwen

 PhD candidates (Science and LUMC) at the end of their first or beginning of their second year.